tigoe/LightProjects/candles.md

 _Figure 13.
 MKRZero with programmable LED ring_

 The current available from the microcontroller’s Vcc pin isn’t much, but it’s enough to supply seven or eight programmable LEDs.
 You’ll be controlling the LEDs from pin 5 of the microcontroller.
-Now open a new file in the IDE, and enter the following program (Click the copy button in the code header to copy this code):
+Now open a new file in the IDE, and enter the following program:

 ```
 #include <Adafruit_NeoPixel.h>